RobVergano/pands-project-/README.md

 The Iris database was downloaded (2) and added to the Pands-project repository.

-For the first task, I created a text file (3) where the summary of the variables will go.
+For the first task, I created a text file (3) for the summary of the variables.

 ``
 f = open("summary of variables output.txt","a")